 If so, you might be tempted to book a solo holiday – and you're not alone.

 Singles holidays are incredibly popular among over 50s.
 In fact, according to Condor Ferries, the average age for a solo traveller is 47.
-So if you're thinking of joining the ranks of solo travellers over 50, you're in the right place.
-This is our guide to the best singles holidays for people aged 50 plus.
+So if you're considering joining the ranks of solo travellers over 50, you're in the right place.

 The benefits of solo holidays at 50+

-Our 50s are an ideal time to try new things and explore the world.
+Our 50s are ideal for trying new things and exploring the world.
 We've still got plenty of energy and are usually in good health.
-In our 50s, most of us are still in our pre-retirement years, but we tend to have a little more cash in our back pockets to spend on luxuries like travel.
+In our 50s, most of us are still in our pre-retirement years, but we tend to have more cash in our back pockets to spend on luxuries like travel.
 Also, for many of us, the kids have flown the nest by now, so we've got a bit more time on our hands, too.

-Put all this together, and you're in an ideal position to have some new adventures.
+Put all this together, and you're in an ideal position to enjoy new adventures.
 Travelling solo in your 50s is a great way to do this.